katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 +++

-4
 ## All happily going about our work
 ![](img/labelled-team.jpg)

-"Is there anything anyone needs help with?" - Junior Illustrator <!-- .element class="fragment" data-fragment-index="1" -->
+"Is there anything anyone needs help with?" - Illustrator <!-- .element class="fragment" data-fragment-index="1" -->

 Note: